yugabyte/yugabyte-db/docs/content/preview/api/ysql/datatypes/type_datetime/conceptual-background.md

 This realization is formalized in PostgreSQL (and therefore in YSQL) as the so-called _proleptic Gregorian calendar_.

 {{< note title="The proleptic Gregorian calendar." >}}
-<a href="https://www.postgresql.org/docs/11/datetime-units-history.html" target="_blank">The proleptic Gregorian calendar <i class="fas fa-external-link-alt"></i></a> implements the notion of the Western calendar month with its  idiosyncrasies: February has 29 days in a  leap year and otherwise 28 days; and the other months have either 30 or 31 days.
+[The proleptic Gregorian calendar](https://www.postgresql.org/docs/11/datetime-units-history.html) implements the notion of the Western calendar month with its idiosyncrasies: February has 29 days in a  leap year and otherwise 28 days; and the other months have either 30 or 31 days.
 (Lunar months have vanished from the discourse.)
 So, while one year is usually 365 days, it is sometimes 366 days.
 The calendar is a mapping between the number of seconds before or after midnight 1970, on the Greenwich Meridian, and the year, calendar month, date, and time of day (in hours, minutes, and seconds) on that same meridian.
 The mapping cannot be a formula.
 Rather, it can only be an elaborate look-up table.
 {{< /note >}}

 This mapping is exposed in the seconds-to-calendar direction by the built-in function _to_timestamp()_.
 The return data type is [_timestamptz_](../date-time-data-types-semantics/type-timestamp/) so that the result can be correctly expressed for any chosen timezone.
 And the mapping is implemented in the calendar-to-seconds direction by _extract&nbsp;epoch_.